eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Condorcet Efficiency

 This is a little funnier.
-Under ideal conditions, Schulze has 100% Condorcet efficiency, as expected.
+Under ideal conditions, Schulze has perfect 100% Condorcet efficiency, as expected.
 However, under friction, the system designed specifically to elect the Condorcet winner becomes worse at electing the true Condorcet winner than STAR, Approval Top-2, *and* even base Approval (though the gap is very small except for Approval Top-2).
 It seems that Cardinal systems, at least in this model, are actually better at electing the Condorcet winner than a system designed specifically to do so.

 Even Plurality Top-2 did exceptionally well, by the runoff alone.